 Another common complaint is that the flowers that were delivered weren’t what was ordered, or didn’t look like the picture shown online.

 Some of the delivery problems I read about are weather-related.
 Sorry, but there’s nothing any of us can do about the weather.

 But many of the complaints could have been avoided or minimized at the time the order is placed.

-Here are some important things to consider to help prevent similar problems from happening to you:
+How to prevent similar problems from happening to you

-- Purchase flowers from someone you’re already familiar with.
+Purchase flowers from a company you’re already familiar with.